Gina Piper September 17, 2025

 Mortgage demand has surged to its highest level in three years, with both refinance and purchase loan applications showing strong increases.
 I’m hopeful this momentum will encourage more buyers to move off the sidelines and bring renewed energy to the market.
-This weekend’s open houses could provide an early indication.
+Last weekend’s open houses were very well attended, so hopefully this activity is a good indicator.

-As is typical for this time of year, inventory is gradually decreasing.
-Over the past month, most of the Tri-Valley has seen modest declines, with the exception of Livermore, which experienced a slight increase of seven homes.
-I anticipate inventory levels will continue to ease through year-end, though sharper rate drops could shift dynamics and prompt more activity from both buyers and sellers.
+Inventory levels have remained mostly stable in the Tri-Valley over the last month.
+We have seen very little changes in most Tri-Valley cities, with the exception of Pleasanton and San Ramon, both of which saw sizable declines.
+I anticipate inventory levels will ease through year-end, though sharper rate drops could shift dynamics and prompt more activity from both buyers and sellers.
 Many experts are forecasting mortgage rates could fall another ½ to 1 percent before the end of the year.
 If that proves true, we may see a meaningful uptick in market activity.

 Stay up to date on the latest real estate trends.